emre/beem_tutorials/02_Beneficiaries/02_Beneficiaries.md

 - You cannot specify more than 8 beneficiaries.
 - Total weight cannot be greater than 10000 (Obviously).
-- Account names must be specified in sorted order.
+- Account names must be specified sorted.
 - While it's possible to set beneficiaries after the post creation, it's not possible if the post got a vote or a comment.
 It's highly suggested to bundle the operations.
 (Beem already does that.)
 - Once beneficiaries set, there is no way to remove or update them for a particular post.